haproxy/haproxy/doc/lua-api/index.rst

 ..

   I/O are managed with the :ref:`applettcp_class` object.
-Args are given as paramter.
-The args embbed the registred path.
+Args are given as parameter.
+The args embed the registered path.
 If the path is declared like
   this:

 .. code-block:: lua